 How to you prepare for a baby?
-My best advice is to stockpile diapers and baby supplies now while you are able too and before you get too far along in your pregnancy.
+My best advice is to Stockpiling Diapers and Baby Supplies now while you are able to and before you get too far along in your pregnancy.
 Also, be sure to gather as much free product and free product coupons as possible and stockpile diapers and other baby supplies.

 Before you start create a junk email.
 This is an email account that you can use to sign up for special offers, samples, freebies and coupons.
 It is not your primary email account and normally not one that you want to receive on your phone.